sebster/hobby/README.md

         -   /lib/cloudapi - unofficial client for the reMarkable cloud storage API
         -   /lib/cloudapi-impl - implementation of the reMarkable cloud storage API client
     -   /apps - applications for the reMarkable
+        -   /apps/cli - command line interface for working with the reMarkable cloud storage API (WIP)
+        -   /apps/backup - make a backup of one or more reMarkables to the local file system
+        -   /apps/restore - restore files from a backup to a reMarkable (TODO)
         -   /apps/auto-import - watch a folder and automatically import documents to the reMarkable (TODO)
         -   /apps/auto-mirror - watch two reMarkables and make sure they have identical contents (TODO)
-        -   /apps/backup - make a backup of the reMarkable to the local file system
-        -   /apps/restore - restore files from a backup to the reMarkable (TODO)
 -   /3rd-party - bazel rules for 3rd party libraries
 -   /tools - custom bazel rules for spring, docker images, etc.